conversejs/converse.js/docs/source/quickstart.rst

 Serving Converse yourself
 -------------------------

 Alternative you can serve only Converse without requiring any particular XMPP server.

 To do so, you'll need to get the right files to host, for which you have four options.

 .. note::

-    Pro-tip, if you just want to quickly test things locally, you can quickly start up an HTTP server with Python by running ``python -m SimpleHTTPServer``
+    Pro-tip, if you just want to quickly test things locally, you can run ``make serve`` inside a checkout of the Converse repo.
+    Converse is then hosted at http://localhost:8000

 Option 1: Use the content delivery network